vn971/rua/README.md

 `rua --help && rua install --help`  # shows CLI help

-Jail wrapper arguments can be overridden in ~/.config/rua/wrap_args.d/, see the parent directory for examples.
+Jail arguments can be overridden in ~/.config/rua/wrap_args.d/, see the parent directory for examples.

 ## Install (the AUR way)